 Since we are all about wave brushes here, let’s start the list with a great selection from Torino Pro, home of quality wave brushes for your waving needs.
 One of the most sought-after wave brushes from their Brush King collection and the Amazon’s choice for ‘wave brush’ is the Torino Pro #350.
 And it’s easy to see why.
-From fresh cut, early wolfing stage down to the final waving stage, the wave brush made of 100 percent natural boar bristles will keep you a company.
+From fresh-cut, early wolfing stage down to the final waving stage, the wave brush made of 100 percent natural boar bristles will keep you a company.

 As compared to Brush King’s previously released models of wave brush, Torino Pro #350 has firmer bristles and true medium texture.
-The contour of the brush is shaped to fit the head well for a maximum coverage and faster-waving results.
-Ideal for the 360 waves, the pointed tip serves to isolate the crown of the hair for better ripple-wave pattern and circulation of oil through your hair.
-It comes with a handle for a better grip and protective box for easy storage.
+The contour of the brush is shaped to fit the head well for maximum coverage and faster-waving results.
+Ideal for the 360 waves, the pointed tip serves to isolate the crown of the hair for better ripple-wave patterns and circulation of oil through your hair.
+It comes with a handle for a better grip and a protective box for easy storage.
 In addition, the box also includes inserts that provide helpful insights on grooming both your waves and hairbrush.

 - 100 percent boar bristles